Israeli police interview Prime Minister Benjamin Netanyahu for three hours

 Netanyahu was interrogated Monday night on suspicion of corruption in a criminal investigation authorized by the nation’s attorney general.
 He is suspected of receiving benefits from businessmen, according to Israeli police spokesman Micky Rosenfeld and Attorney General Avichai Mandelblit.

 In the Facebook post, Netanyahu listed each accusation and said “Nothing” next to it.

 “Accusation of fixing the primary Results - Nothing!

 “Accusation of receiving benefits abroad and funding flights - Nothing!

 “I repeat and say there will not be anything because there is nothing,” Netanyahu said.

 The Prime Minister also said he wants the media to apologize because of the thousands of headlines and articles about him that will come to nothing.

-Netanyahu was questioned “under caution on the suspicions of receiving benefits,” said Rosenfeld.
+Netanyahu was questioned “under caution on the suspicions of receiving benefits,” Rosenfeld said.

-The term “under caution” refers to the questioning of someone suspected of having committed a crime, with the warning that anything they say or decline to talk about could be used against them in court proceedings.
+The term “under caution” refers to the questioning of someone suspected of having committed a crime, with the warning that anything he or she says or declines to talk about could be used against him or her in court proceedings.